 There are many instances where you need a form outside of the office, but the internet connection is spotty or non-existent.
 With a little planning beforehand, you can build a form online using a premade template and then take that form with you to access and fill out while you work.
 This seems oddly specific, but let’s look at two great examples of where offline forms can come in handy.

-Police officers are using forms all the time when they’re pulling people over or checking the meters for parking.
+Police officers are using forms all the time when they’re pulling people over.
 It would be a massive waste of time for them to write up a ticket, log it by hand, go back to the station, and then input that data into the system manually.
 Instead, if they’re using Formstack’s offline forms, they can have a form (the ticket) ready to go, complete the information via a mobile device, and have that data uploaded as soon as they get an internet connection.

 Same goes for UPS drivers.
 They have forms to fill out as soon as a package is delivered to document when and where the package was delivered.
 Constantly being on the move means the odds of having a stable internet connection are practically zero.
 Could you imagine the chaos during the holiday season if that data was recorded after the fact?
 There wouldn’t be enough time or energy at the end of an already busy day.

 Working with a premade template is beneficial for businesses for a number of reasons.
 The first is that not all business owners and employees are tech-savvy, meaning they’d be wasting a lot of time building a form with code rather than simply choosing a premade template that only needs to be personalized to fit the needs of the business and employee.
 When agents are too focused on building the perfect form, they’re spending less time on figuring out how to connect with leads and customers.